-StriaTM Cladding installed as per this specification cannot be used to achieve structural bracing.
-However, bracing can be achieved by using a RABTM Board/HomeRABTM Pre-Cladding installed direct to framing instead of a flexible underlay or by using the VillaboardTM Lining bracing system on the internal face of the wall.
+StriaTM Cladding installed as per this specification cannot be used to achieve any structural bracing.
+However, bracing can be achieved by using HomeRABTM Pre-Cladding/RABTM Board installed direct to framing instead of a flexible underlay or by using VillaboardTM Lining bracing system on the internal face of the wall.
 Refer to the Bracing Design Manual by James Hardie for further information.